hogihung/vagrant_binary_ipsum/README.md

 This repo was put together to accompany the Binary Ipsum talk/workshop being hosted by RubyJax (October 2016.)

-I put this Vagrant Virtual machine together for those that might be new to Ruby or are not sure about how to load a different version of Ruby.
+I put this Vagrant Virtual Machine together for those that might be new to Ruby or are not sure about how to load a different version of Ruby.

 This virtual machine runs Ruby 2.3.0 and Bundler 1.12.5.
 It has been setup to